SylwekFr/ToDoList/README.md

 `npm install`
 then :
 `node server.js`
-then open your favorite navigator and go to localhost:8080
+then open Google Chrome and go to localhost:8080
-ps: shared to do list doesn't work yet